Frequently Asked Questions

 The Seebox does not require much space.
 It is about the same size as an A4 page.

-Seebox has a 1 year guarantee.
-Because most Seebox users are children, the designers have made sure the Seebox is a very robust product.
+Seebox has a 1-year guarantee.
+Because many Seebox users are children, the designers have made sure the Seebox is a very robust product.
 If it breaks while still under warranty, it will be repaired or replaced.

 What happens if the device breaks?
 Can it be fixed?
 Must it be replaced?

-Yes, it can be fixed, but, like any other technology, it will sometimes have to be replaced.
+Yes, it can be fixed, but, like any other technology, it is sometimes more cost-effective to replace.

 What technical skills will be required from Supervisors?